 In the case the recognition of your academic qualifications is partial, you will only have to take additional courses that will help you to obtain a final total academic recognition.

-If you come from third countries, the International student office (Akademisches Auslandsamt) or the registrar's office at the institution of higher education will have to check your level of qualifications acquired to determine if they are enough to give you access to the German institution curriculum.
+If you come from other countries, the International student office (Akademisches Auslandsamt) or the registrar's office at the institution of higher education will have to assess your level of qualifications acquired to determine if they are enough to give you access to the German institution curriculum.
 If it is not the case, they will determine if your admission could be made possible thanks to additional courses or an assessment test.

 Good to know:

 The German Academic Exchange Service (Deutscher Akademischer Austauschdienst) – DAAD is the main organization that grants scholarships to young graduates in order to help them to finance a course of study for a specific degree in Germany.
-The Erasmus Mundus Programme, implemented by the European Commission, also provides scholarships for international higher education.
+The Erasmus Programme, implemented by the European Commission, also provides scholarships for international higher education.

 An asset for better employability